Polk County Court Records

 OregonCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OregonCourts.us are subject to the Terms of Service and Privacy Notice.

-Polk County is located in the Willamette Valley of western Oregon, with the city of Dallas serving as the county seat.
-The county’s trial court — the Polk County Circuit Court — operates as part of the 12th Judicial District within the Oregon Judicial Branch, and it handles the full range of civil, criminal, domestic relations, juvenile, and probate matters.
+Polk County sits in Oregon's Willamette Valley, with the city of Dallas as the county seat.
+The county's trial court — the Polk County Circuit Court — operates as part of the 12th Judicial District within the Oregon Judicial Branch and handles the full range of civil, criminal, domestic relations, juvenile, and probate matters.
 Several municipal courts also operate within the county to address local ordinance violations, traffic offenses, and certain misdemeanors.

-Oregon residents and others who need to locate court case information in Polk County have multiple avenues available.
-The Oregon Judicial Department’s free Records and Calendar Search portal provides basic case data — including party names, case numbers, hearing dates, and docket entries — for circuit courts statewide, including Polk County.
+If you need to find court case information in Polk County, the Oregon Judicial Department's free Records and Calendar Search portal is a good place to start.
+It shows basic case data — party names, case numbers, hearing dates, and docket entries — for circuit courts statewide, including Polk County.
 More detailed searches and document retrieval are available through the subscription-based OJCIN Online portal.
-Additional court directory information and resources for locating publicly available case records can be found at OregonCourts.us.
-Beyond these online tools, requesters may visit the courthouse in person, use public-access kiosks in the records office, or submit written requests by mail or through the OJD’s forms system.
+Additional court directory information and resources are also available at OregonCourts.us.
+Beyond online tools, you can visit the courthouse in person, use public-access kiosks in the records office, or submit written requests by mail or through the OJD's forms system.

 How to Look Up a Court Case in Polk County?

-The OJD’s Records and Calendar Search is available at no charge and covers all 36 Oregon circuit courts, the Tax Court, the Court of Appeals, and the Supreme Court.
-Users can search by party name, case number, or hearing date.
-Results include basic docket entries and scheduled hearings but may not include full document images.
+The OJD's Records and Calendar Search is available at no charge and covers all 36 Oregon circuit courts, the Tax Court, the Court of Appeals, and the Supreme Court.
+Search by party name, case number, or hearing date.
+Results include basic docket entries and scheduled hearings, though full document images may not be available through this portal.

 The OJCIN Online portal is a paid subscription service that provides more comprehensive access, including registers of action, judgment dockets, and detailed case documents.
 Registration is available to attorneys, government agencies, title companies, and other qualified users.